rcrews/docs-website/runtime/7.1.0/concepts-data-access.md

       Provides an overview and architecture of the Data Analytics Studio environment.

-# need directory on S3
-#  - title Apache Hive Metastore Overview
+  - title Apache Hive Metastore Overview
-#    url: ?/index.html
+    url: hive-hms-overview/index.html
-#    description: >-
+    description: >-
-#      Describes the HMS service that stores metadata for a number
-#      of services, including Hive, Spark, and Impala.
+      Describes the HMS service that stores metadata for a number of services, including Hive, Spark, and Impala.

   - title: Apache Hive Overview
     url: hive-introduction/index.html